study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 32: THE SIXTEENTH COUNTER - "THE 3 QUARTERS"
+### COUNTER 32: THE SIXTEENTH COUNTER - "THE 3 QUARTERS"

 **Original Text:** *The xvjth callyd ye iij quarterf A pfur A rake wt a full qurter ſtondyng ſtyll pley an other voyde A bove hys hede wt an other att hys legge then voyde bake ye ryght legge wt An other quartr and be att yor Stoppe*